Mungoid/HexGridLib/README.md

 # HexGridLib
-A C# hex grid generation library based of the great article at http://www.redblobgames.com/grids/hexagons/
+A C# hex grid generation library based off the great article at http://www.redblobgames.com/grids/hexagons/

 Almost all of the calculations in this library are credited to the link above.
 A couple years ago I needed to make a hex grid for a project and found this site was an amazing source of information.
 If you wish to learn more about what all the math means